 Palm oil

-According to the World Wildlife Fund, boycotting palm oil could create worse consequences by taking support away from the producers that are working hard to operate responsibly and ethically.
+- Boycotting palm oil could create worse consequences by taking support away from producers that do operate responsibly and ethically.
 It could also potentially encourage other companies to utilize other oils that actually might have more negative impact on the environment.

-The cultivation of palm oil offers several compelling advantages, with the most notable being its exceptional efficiency in land utilization.
-Palm oil yields far more product (2.9 tonnes) per hectare of land than any other oil crop.
-This allows farmers to produce larger quantities of oil from relatively small land areas.
-Comparatively, this is about four times higher than canola or sunflower oil (0.7 tonnes), and 10-15 times higher than coconut or peanut oil.
+- Palm oil cultivation is exceptionally efficient in land utilization.
+It yields far more product per hectare of land than any other oil crop, allowing farmers to produce larger quantities of oil from relatively small land areas.

-Additionally, palm oil boasts the lowest production costs compared to other cooking oils and offers unparalleled versatility for applications in both the food and non-food sectors.
+- Palm oil boasts the lowest production costs compared to other oils and offers unparalleled versatility for applications in both the food and non-food sectors.
 In fact, one study determined “there are no viable alternatives to oil palm in terms of its yield and delivery of a range of specific oils for human use.”

 Sustainably certified palm oil